lctrcl/AutoMISP/readme.md

 With thanks to:
 cipherli.st for stronger SSL configuration

+the MISP project maintainers for making such a great platform

 infde6 for the documentation on how to install MISP on ubuntu 16.04 (https://github.com/MISP/MISP/issues/1195)